 We are vibration; to let go of any emotional pain or difficulty, simply release it.
-This is one of those things that really is that simple.
-Except that we don't want to let it be that simple.

 As Einstein or Tesla could have told us 100 years ago, we are energy, frequency, and vibration.
 That's it.
 Our experience of a material world is simply the interaction of these vibrations.
 It's not some solid wall we're powerless to address.
-All being is vibrating energy at frequencies.